Remember the cuteness overload when Charlotte from Sex and the City discovered “Elizabeth Taylor”?

 If you have already set your mind on buying this puppy, or simply want too much more about it, our guide is at your service.

-The “royal” introduction isn’t just our attempt to sound funny or smart, on the contrary, today we really have a chance to present to you, the Dog World Royalty!
+The “royal” introduction isn’t just our attempt to sound funny or smart, on the contrary, today we have a chance to present to you, the Dog World Royalty!

 Once faithful companions of English kings, the English Toy Spaniels of today’s world, come with both Royal-like behavior, and the spirit of their ancestors who were real doggy dogs, with a loving, bright, and willing to please nature.

-But, before you decide to actually buy a puppy, there are a few important things you should know.
+But, before you decide to buy a puppy, there are a few important things you should know.